 The surface of the earth, the waves of the sea, and the very atmosphere around the whole globe, are all the abodes of countless insects.
 Even the stalks and leaves of plants are filled with them.
-If you will take a microscope and look into the stalks of certain plants, you will see thousands of little busy,
+If you will take a microscope and look into the stalks of certain plants, you will see thousands of little busy, bustling insects there, all of them seeming to be in the full enjoyment of existence.
+Nay, if you will apply the microscope to a tumbler of water, you will see that this also is filled with living things.
+Thus the poet says:

-"Full nature swarms with life; one wondrous mass Of animals Through subterranean cells.
-Where searching sunbeams scarce can find a way.
-Earth animated heaves.
+"Full nature swarms with life; one wondrous mass Of animals Through subterranean cells, Where searching sunbeams scarce can find a way, Earth animated heaves.
 The flowery leaf Wants not its soft inhabitants.
-Secure, Within its winding citadel, the stone Holds multitudes.
+Secure.
+Within its winding citadel, the stone Holds multitudes.
 But chief the forest boughs, That dance unnumbered to the playful breeze, The downy orchard, and the melting pulp Of mellow fruit, the nameless nations feed Of evanescent insects.
 Where the pool Stands mantled o'er with green, invisible, Amid the floating verdure, millions stray: Nor is the stream Of purest crystal, nor the lucid air, Though one transparent vacancy it seems, Void of its unseen people."